 Summer support is offered to students in their first three years.
 Students who have achieved candidacy can receive summer support, and gain professional experience, teaching their own seven week introductory or intermediate-level courses.

 The Department also provides funds for travel to professional conferences.
 The Bolter Fund helps meet occasional professional or personal needs.
-To approve reimbursements, the University requires students to complete and submit Student Payment Form to the Philosophy office staff.
+Students should follow the University's process for reimbursement.
+Contact the graduate coordinator for additional information.